Click here to search our online archive for documents and images associated with this building.

 Architectural History

 The house is completely unique to the area for its style, workmanship, and detail.
-The interior features original mantles and paneling, corner cupboards, and hand-wrought hardware.
+The remaining interior features original mantles and paneling, corner cupboards, and hand-wrought hardware.
 The central hall of the interior is elaborately decorated with pilasters, pediments, fluting, and crown molding among other things.
-Most of the original woodwork is intact with some original paint including stippling and graining.
+Most of the remaining original woodwork is intact with some original paint including stippling and graining.
 The door between the current kitchen and the dining room is not original (the frame of this opening dates from between 1840-1860).
 The original stair to the basement would have been a winding stair.
 The wood work and detailing from the current kitchen has been completely gutted—some of this work was moved to the large second floor bedroom.
+All of the interior locks are Germanic.
+Most of the doors in the house are supported by rat-tail pintles.
+The attic door is hung on “ram’s horn” hinges.
+These types of features give this Georgian home a Germanic overtone.
+The asymmetry of the paneling may suggest unfamiliarity with the Georgian aesthetic.
+The three-room plan on both floors can be interpreted as either a Germanic survival plus central hall plan, or an adaptation of a central hall English Georgian plan.

 Property History

-The original farm that Jacob Hottenstein owned included 116 acres.
+The original farm that Jacob Hottenstein owned covered 116 acres.
 Jacob had settled in what would eventually become Maxatawny Township in 1729 after living in Oley Township for a couple of years.
 After leasing his 116 acres for one year from Caspar Wistar, Jacob bought the land on November 18, 1729 for 40 Pounds.
 Jacob acquired 50 more acres in 1742, another 176 acres in 1751 and eventually even more to total an additional 327 acres to his land holdings.
 Prior to 1734, Jacob was paying a quit rent for his land.
 David Hottenstein inherited half the land from his father Jacob.
 David acquired the other half of the land by buying out his brother’s (Henry’s) share of the inheritance.
 On the 1759 tax list, David Hottenstein is listed as paying 23 Pounds.

-The 1854 Berks County Atlas lists a W. Hottenstein as residing in the house and the 1862 Berks County Atlas lists a David Hottenstein, esq.
-In 1876, a H.S.
-Hottenstein was listed as a resident.
-However, by some time in the early twentieth century, the home was lived in by tenant farmers because the family had moved away.
+The 1854 Berks County Atlas lists a W. Hottenstein as residing in the house and the 1862 Berks County Atlas lists a David Hottenstein, Esq.
+In 1876, an H. S. Hottenstein was listed as a resident.

 The Hottenstein Mansion was placed on the National Register of Historic Places on June 22, 1972.
 The property remained in the Hottenstein family though until 1976 when the Historic Preservation Trust of Berks County received it as a gift from Dr. David Fulmer Hottenstein.
 David Fulmer Hottenstein was the last member of the family to live in the home.
-In 1985, the home was occupied by Mr. and Mrs. John Beard.
-By 1988, Marilyn Stewart, an art professor at Kutztown University, was living in the house.
-Currently the home has a resident curator.

 Interested in learning more about the Hottenstein House and the Historic Preservation Trust of Berks County?
 Search records, pictures, images, architectural drawings and more in our Online Archive.